collaborative-earth/forest/gedi/README.md

 ### EarthData Search

 Pages 2-4 in the [GEDI Spatial Querying and Subsetting Quick Guide](https://lpdaac.usgs.gov/documents/635/GEDI_Quick_Guide.pdf) provides a great overview of the process we implement in relation to data collection from [NASA EarthData Search application](https://earthdata.nasa.gov/search).
-The following is pasted ***directly*** from the [GEDI Spatial Querying and Subsetting Quick Guide](https://lpdaac.usgs.gov/documents/635/GEDI_Quick_Guide.pdf).
+The following is pasted **directly** from the [GEDI Spatial Querying and Subsetting Quick Guide](https://lpdaac.usgs.gov/documents/635/GEDI_Quick_Guide.pdf).
 Some modifications have been made for readability and context and are *emphasized*.

-1. ***Access Earthdata Search***
+> 1. **Access Earthdata Search**
+>

-After *obtaining a comma-separated list of GEDI granules with [GEDIFinder](#gedi finder)*, open [NASA Earthdata Search](https://search.earthdata.nasa.gov/).
+> After *obtaining a comma-separated list of GEDI granules with [GEDIFinder](#gedi finder)*, open [NASA Earthdata Search](https://search.earthdata.nasa.gov/).
 Sign in with Earthdata Login credentials or [register](https://urs.earthdata.nasa.gov/users/new) for a new account.
+>

-Note: Currently there are no spatial searching capabilities for the GEDI Version 1 datasets in Earthdata Search.
+> Note: Currently there are no spatial searching capabilities for the GEDI Version 1 datasets in Earthdata Search.
+>

-2. ***Search for Dataset***
+> 2. **Search for Dataset**
+>

-Search for a collection by entering the dataset short name *(e.g. GEDI02_A)* into the search box then select the desired product from the list of matching collections.
+> Search for a collection by entering the dataset short name *(e.g. GEDI02_A)* into the search box then select the desired product from the list of matching collections.
-All available granules for the product will be included in the list of matching granules.
+> All available granules for the product will be included in the list of matching granules.
+>

-3. ***Search for Granules***
+> 3. **Search for Granules**
-Copy the list of comma-separated granule IDs *obtained with [GEDIFinder](#gedi finder)* and paste it into the Granule Search box in Earthdata Search.
+> Copy the list of comma-separated granule IDs *obtained with [GEDIFinder](#gedi finder)* and paste it into the Granule Search box in Earthdata Search.
 Use the Enter key to initiate the search.
+>

-4. ***Select spatial and/or layer parameters for GEDI granules***
+> 4. **Select spatial and/or layer parameters for GEDI granules**
+>

-Click on the green Download All button to open the download and order menu.
+> Click on the green Download All button to open the download and order menu.
 Under “Select Data Access Method,” select Customize.
+>

-To set up the parameters for clipping out a smaller area of the granule, scroll down to the Spatial Subsetting section.
+> To set up the parameters for clipping out a smaller area of the granule, scroll down to the Spatial Subsetting section.
-Check the box next to Click to Enable and enter coordinates of the bounding box for the ROI.
+> Check the box next to Click to Enable and enter coordinates of the bounding box for the ROI.
+>

-To select specific science dataset layers, scroll down to the Band Subsetting section.
-Expand the directories and select the desired layers.
-Additional information for each of the data layers can be found on the [GEDI01_B](https://doi.org/10.5067/GEDI/GEDI01_B.001), [GEDI02_A](https://doi.org/10.5067/GEDI/GEDI02_A.001), or [GEDI02_B](https://doi.org/10.5067/GEDI/GEDI02_B.001) Digital Object Identifier (DOI) landing page.
+> To select specific science dataset layers, scroll down to the Band Subsetting section.
+> Expand the directories and select the desired layers.
+> Additional information for each of the data layers can be found on the [GEDI01_B](https://doi.org/10.5067/GEDI/GEDI01_B.001), [GEDI02_A](https://doi.org/10.5067/GEDI/GEDI02_A.001), or [GEDI02_B](https://doi.org/10.5067/GEDI/GEDI02_B.001) Digital Object Identifier (DOI) landing page.

-5. ***Place Order***
+>
+> 5. **Place Order**
+>

-After the desired parameters for spatial and/or layer subsetting have been selected, click Done to complete the custom order form then click Download Data to initiate the order.
+> After the desired parameters for spatial and/or layer subsetting have been selected, click Done to complete the custom order form then click Download Data to initiate the order.
-When the data request is submitted, an order confirmation email is sent to the email address associated with the Earthdata login credentials or specified in the custom order form.
+> When the data request is submitted, an order confirmation email is sent to the email address associated with the Earthdata login credentials or specified in the custom order form.

-6. ***Retrieve Data***
+>
+> 6. **Retrieve Data**
+>

-A status update email for the data processing request will be delivered when the order has completed.
+> A status update email for the data processing request will be delivered when the order has completed.
 The order completion email contains URLs for accessing the data outputs.
-Please note that the URLs have an expiration date and are only valid for one week.
+> Please note that the URLs have an expiration date and are only valid for one week.

 ### GEDI Combine